Features and benefits of the Marriott Bonvoy Cards in Canada

 Transfer points to an airline

-The good news is that with the new program, it’s still possible to efficiently convert Marriott points into airline miles.
-Specifically, Marriott points convert into airline miles at a 3:1 ratio with most programs, with a 15,000 point (or 5,000 mile) bonus for every 60,000 Marriott points transferred.
-In other words, 60,000 Marriott points convert into 25,000 airline miles, so it’s roughly the same on the redemption side as it was for SPG members.
+The good news is that with the program, it’s possible to efficiently convert Marriott points into airline miles.
+Specifically, Marriott points convert into airline miles at a 3:1 ratio with most programs, with a 15,000 point (or 5,000-mile) bonus for every 50,000 Marriott points transferred.
+In other words, 50,000 Marriott points convert into roughly 20,000 airline miles.

 While this has been a frustrating merger, Marriott Bonvoy points are still worth collecting, pretty much regardless of your travel aspirations.
 The program offers good flexibility with a range of hotel and airline redemptions, and the Canadian cards actually offer a decent return for spending, even on everyday purchases.

-The new 60k welcome bonuses on the Marriott Bonvoy™ Business American Express® Card and The Marriott Bonvoy™ American Express® Card are very competitive given the relative value of the points earned, and I think both cards are well worth it long term for the annual free night award, which should offer most people outsized value compared to the annual fee.
+The welcome bonuses on the Marriott Bonvoy® Business American Express®* Card and The Marriott Bonvoy® American Express®* Card are very competitive given the relative value of the points earned, and I think both cards are well worth it long term for the annual free night award, which should offer most people outsized value compared to the annual fee.